 Network jitter is the variation in network delay caused by factors such as fluctuations in queuing and scheduling delays at network elements.
 We can generally consider jitter to be a variation of the one-way delay for two consecutive packets.
 De-jitter buffers are used to remove the delay variation the network causes by turning variable network delays into constant delays at the receiver.
-If a video de-jitter buffer is appropriately sized to accommodate the maximum value of network jitter possible, jitter won't delay playout beyond the worst-case end-to-end network delay.
-DiffServ IP QoS mechanisms are used to control network delays, and thus to set the maximum network jitter.
+If a video de-jitter buffer is appropriately sized to accommodate the maximum value of network jitter possible, jitter will not delay playout beyond the worst-case end-to-end network delay.